Talabi-David-Adeoluwa2010/my-Vector-AI-app/README.md

 # Talabi David Adeoluwa

-I am a programmer, a young engineer, and the owner and creator of the **Vector AI** app.
+I am a programmer, a young engineer, and the owner and creator of the **Vektor AI** app.
 I also work in civil engineering—bringing structured, analytical, and practical problem-solving to both the digital and physical worlds.

 ---